CliffsDover/m_http_server/README.md

 @end
 ```

-It's a standalone serv, set delegate, pageTitle, pageDevName before startServ, then you can get ipAddr. stopServ to shutdown the networking, and before startServ from another dir.
+It's a standalone serv, set delegate, pageTitle, pageDevName before startServ, then you can get ipAddr.

+stopServ to shutdown the networking, before startServ from another dir.

 When system's WIFI was off, startServ will fail, and no ipAddr available.

-Any file POST will invoke delegate onMHTTPServEvent, errorMsg should be nil in normal, and percent indicates upload progress from 0 ~ 1.0.
+Any file POST will invoke delegate onMHTTPServEvent, percent indicates upload progress from 0 ~ 1.0. errorMsg should be nil in normal.

 enumerateDir to get the latest dir info list.

-the real world example is HTTPServViewController.m.
+The real world example was HTTPServViewController.m.

 using MHttpServ-Static project to get framework, choose 'Generic iOS Device' to build.